qmk/qmk_firmware/users/bbaserdem/README.md

 * **Mouse**: Mouse emulation, complete with diagonal keys.
 * **Turkish**: An AltGr-like overlay that allows some non-common letters, in unicode.

-I suggest checking out how I enabled Turkish keys, how I planned out RGB lighting, and my mouse implementation;
+I suggest checking out how I set up unicode keys, RGB lighting, and mouse emulation.
+Should you want some inspiration.
-they might offer some insight into fringe user cases.

 # Issues

 All features are too big for the 32kB bootloader.
 Offenders are audio and rgb lights; it comes down to one or the other.
 ~The Proton board, and rev 6 might fix that.~

-# Credits

-I have previously written my keymap by myself before, but I rewrote it here,